Dennis Dressel: Career

 Dressel made his senior debut for 1860 Munich in the Regionalliga Bayern on 12 May 2018, starting in the away match against SpVgg Bayreuth in which he scored a goal, with the match finishing as a 4–1 win.
 He made his debut for the club in the 3.
 Liga on 8 April 2019, starting in the away match against Sonnenhof Großaspach before being substituted out in the 89th minute for Semi Belkahia, with the match finishing as a 1–0 loss.

 In the summer of 2022, Dressel signed a two-year contract with Hansa Rostock.

+On 27 July 2024, Dressel moved to Grazer AK in Austria on a two-year deal.

+On 22 January 2025, Dressel returned to Germany and signed a one-and-a-half-year contract with 2.
+Bundesliga club SSV Ulm.